bzhtux/hello-k8s/README.md

  * `kind`: This k8s object is a `Service`
  * `type`:  LoadBalancer to use a GCP load balancer or other Iaas specific LBs
- * `selector.app` is the given name for the deployment app (here redis as mentioned in the k8s/01-redis-deployment.yml file)
+ * `selector.app` is the given name for the deployment app (here frontend as mentioned in the k8s/03-frontend-deployment.yml file)
  * `ports.port` is the exposed port
  * `port.targetPort` is the istening port of the deployment (pods)